mtelvers/tunbury/_posts/2025-05-08-debugging-obuilder-macos.md

     (write-file %{target} "")))))
 ```

 As an essential last step, we need to tidy up on this machine.
 Exit the shell.
 Refer back to the log file for the job and run all the remaining ZFS commands.
-This is incredibly important on macOS and essential to keep the jobs database in sync with the snapshots.
+This is incredibly important on macOS and essential to keep the jobs database in sync with the layers.